 “Last one there is a rotten soul!”

 There, he saw through the canopy overhead, to the clear sky above them.
 All of the treetops gathered in a nearly perfect circle.
-Beyond their tops, which he’d not been able to fully see beyond, to the stars or the darkening blank night, he finally saw.
+Beyond their tops, which he’d not been able to overcome in their hike, to the stars or the darkening blank night, he finally saw.
 Joel now understood that he stood at something of a threshold here.
 This path he was on… His fellow hikers… Their guide.
 Everything came into place.

 Joel’s gaze returned to the trail.
 He slapped his knee, rose and kept walking.
 Such realizations didn’t change his train.

 What is beautiful is true.
 And what is true is good.
 No matter to costs, or loss.
 Especially now.
 Especially for all of them.